Life coaching. Ever wondered what it’s all about? Have you ever asked yourself `What is a life coach‘ or ‘what does a

 - When do you feel most productive?

-- What negative thoughts do you have in work?
+- What negative thoughts do you have at work?

 - What truly makes you happy?

 Stimulating and challenging questions are often asked by the coach so that a client can see their situation from an alternative perspective.
 This usually is the inaugural stage that seeds motivation and incentive in the client.
 Most importantly, the questions asked are designed by the coach to get the client thinking outside the box and to create their answers to achieve their goals.

 Each step your coach guides you on will be relevant to achieving your end goals.
 And you never know what other goals you might achieve along the way.
 It will all have a positive, domino effect on the things you do in life, in work or both.

 Depending on your progress, a coach may adjust or tweak your plan for efficiency in achieving your goals.
 But the most important thing is that you are willing to be open and honest with yourself and your coach.
 Sometimes the hardest part is deciding to open up and highlight what’s not working for you.
 And that’s ok.
 We’re only human, after all.

 Once a client is open and willing to make a change in their lives, a life coach can help them achieve so much more.
 So let’s talk about what a life coach will and won’t cover with you throughout your sessions.